cegrif01/geocoding/Blog.md

+# Problem Summary

-In this 2 part tutorial serious, we will build a software package that uses an api to take two addresses and determine the distance apart.
+In this 2 part tutorial series, we will build a software package that uses an api to take two addresses and determine the distance apart.
 This can be used in a variety of applications.
 For example, determining the optimal distance in a region for a door to door sales team to travel between locations on foot.

 For part 1 we will focus on converting address into Latitude and Longitude.
 For part 2, we will take two Latitude and Longitude and convert them to a distance in miles or kilometers.

 We could use the GoogleMaps™ api to take two addresses and determine the latitude and longitude.
 It could also tell us the distance between the two locations.
+However, there is a free option to perform both of these tasks.

 For determining the distance between the two addresses, there are handy distance functions that can convert a Lat/Long into a distance.
 If we ever find out the earth is flat for some reason, then these functions are totally wrong.
 Fingers crossed.

+# Let's get started

 First, let’s find the api for converting addresses into Lat/Long.
 I want the repo to be compatible with most versions of php.
-So we will use PHP 8.1 for this.
+So we will use PHP 8.1 for this project.

-At the time of this writing, php8.3 is out, but I will use the version below that one (8.1) so it can be used just in case you haven’t updated yet.
+At the time of this writing, php8.3 is out, but I will use an older version (PHP 8.1) so it can be used just in case you haven’t updated yet.

 Having worked on several projects for clients, I have noticed it's rare when they are on the bleeding edge version of php.
 I will use some unique concepts throughout, but don’t worry, I’ll take the time to explain.
 You can check out the github repository here: https://github.com/chazbit/geocoding.

 You can download the repository locally.
 I suggest you follow along.